adriapc/adriapc/README.md

 ## 📂 Projects

 - [📩 AI Gmail Sender](https://github.com/adriapc/ai-gmail-sender) — Automated sending emails with OpenAI API, generating the subject and the body of the email from the user prompt.
+- [🤖 Music & AI Discord Bot](https://github.com/adriapc/botify-discord) — Botify is an AI-powered bot, and can play music or you can chat with it.

 ## 📥 Get in Touch